wangziqi2013/wangziqi2013.github.io/_posts/2021-09-17-babelfish.markdown

 is made, it is not to be changed in the remaining lifetime of the process (which are typically short-lived, as serverless functions are small).
 At most 32 processes can have exceptions on any of the page they map.
+On context switches, the OS sets the context register storing the index into the PC mask of the process being scheduled in (if there is none, then the process does not belong to the exceptions, in which case the bit index is not used).
+In order to track the PC bit mask for each page, the OS maintains a separate metadata structure, called MaskPage.
+This structure contains of bit masks of all pages ever mapped by the CCID, and will be walked by the MMU on a TLB miss to fetch the bits into the TLB entry.